Kevin-Prince Boateng confident struggling Hertha Berlin will find form

 Overall, the defeat at Mainz 05 was "not bad," said the midfielder.
 "We had two good games before that.
 That can happen.
 It wasn't our day," concluded Boateng, who is stuck in the lower third of the table with his Hertha.

-At the end of the first half of the season, the capital city club will play against Borussia Dortmund, second 0n the table, on Saturday evening.
+At the end of the first half of the season, the capital city club will play against Borussia Dortmund, second on the table, on Saturday evening.